-It’s easy and fun to grow a pineapple so next time you enjoy a delicious, sweet tasting one keep the leafy top to grow your own.
-They also make attractive indoor plants for a sunny windowsill – hello topical style!
+It’s easy and fun to grow a pineapple - so next time you enjoy a delicious, sweet tasting one, keep the leafy top to grow your own.
+They also make attractive indoor plants for a sunny windowsill – hello, tropical style!

 Things you will need:

 - The top of a delicious pineapple (as unmarked and fresh as possible)

 - A sharp knife (always supervise children using sharp instruments)

 - A pretty plant pot